 Goodwin Procter represented Brookfield in connection with its investor consortium, which consisted of a number of non-U.S. and domestic institutions investing alongside Brookfield to acquire its equity stake of GGP.
 The firm’s advisory role encompassed numerous complex commercial, tax and securities issues.

-John M. Ferguson, partner in Goodwin Procter’s Real Estate, REITs and Real Estate Capital Markets practice, led the transaction team, with partner Mark D. Kirshenbaum advising on tax issues and partners Ross D. Gillman and Martin Carmichael providing support relating to legal opinions.
+John M. Ferguson, partner in Goodwin Procter’s Real Estate, REITs and Real Estate Capital Markets practice, led the transaction team with advising on tax issues and partners Ross D. Gillman and Martin Carmichael providing support relating to legal opinions.